 Avoid steam cleaning with Garnet, but high-quality stones with no fractures are safe to place in an ultrasonic cleaner.
-Err on the side of caution if you're not sure if your gem has a fracture or not as they're not always visible to the naked eye.
-Keep your Garnet pieces in a soft pouch or jewellery box to stop them scratching or being scratched by other gems.
-Remove your jewellery before using any household chemicals and before strenuous tasks or exercise.
+Err on the side of caution if you're not sure if your gem has a fracture or not, as they're not always visible to the naked eye.
+Keep your Garnet pieces in a soft pouch or jewellery box to stop them scratching or being scratched by other gems, and remove your jewellery before using any household chemicals or undertaking strenuous tasks or exercise.

 WHERE TO BUY GARNET